lab11/socitrack/doc/Setup.md

 #### Debugging noble

+Bluetooth is unfortunately kind of finicky, so here's some issues:

+##### Powered Off

+Occasionally, noble will print a message about being powered off, like this:

+    ppannuto@ubuntu:~/totternary/software/debug$ ./test_tags_visible.js
+    ** TotTag -- Bluetooth test
+    **
+    ** Each TotTag seen via Bluetooth will print.
+Press Ctrl-C to exit at any time

+    Scanning...
+    Found TotTag: c098e5420025
+    WARNING: Tried to start scanning, got: poweredOff

+If this happens, simply kill the script that was running and start it again.

+##### Permissions

 If at any point you see this message

     noble warning: adapter state unauthorized, please run as root or with sudo